Bev Wallace

 Beverly William Wallace (March 7, 1923 - June 17, 1992) was an American football player who played at the quarterback position on both offense and defense.
 He played college football for Compton City College and professional football for the San Francisco 49ers and New York Yanks.

-Early years
+Early life

 Wallace was born in 1923 in Comanche, Oklahoma.
 He attended Santa Paul High School and Compton High School, both in California.